 Prioritizing public safety concerns arising from the COVID-19 pandemic, City of Boulder emergency orders 2020-16 and 2020-18 (as amended) were enacted in alignment with guidance from federal, state and county public health agencies.
-Those emergency orders, and therefore the Boulder Business Recovery Program, have been extended and will now expire on Aug.
-31, 2022.
-Through national research and public outreach, as well as direction from council provided during the City Council meeting on April 19th, city staff are moving forward with a proposal for implementation of a Pilot Program for outdoor dining extensions in the public right-of-way and on private property to begin after the expiration of the emergency orders.
-One of the first steps in successfully implementing this Pilot Program is to establish an ordinance amending Chapter 8-6, "Public Right-of-Way and Easement Encroachments, Revocable Permits, Lease and Vacations," B.R.C.
+Those emergency orders, and therefore the Boulder Business Recovery Program, have been extended and will now expire on Aug 31, 2022.
+Through national research and public outreach, as well as direction from council provided during the City Council meeting on April 19, city staff are moving forward with a proposal for implementation of a Pilot Program for outdoor dining extensions in the public right of way and on private property to begin after the expiration of the emergency orders.
+One of the first steps in successfully implementing this Pilot Program is to establish an ordinance amending Chapter 8-6, "Public Right of Way and Easement Encroachments, Revocable Permits, Lease and Vacations," B.R.C.
 1981, by adding a new section 8-6-12, "Outdoor Dining in Public Rights-of-Way and Private Property," B.R.C.
 1981, allowing for a five-year pilot program that waives certain code requirements and allows outdoor dining through issuance of city revocable permits, and amending chapter 20, "Fees," B.R.C.
-1981, by amending section 4-20-20, "Revocable Right of Way Permit/lease application fee" and adding a new section 4-20-76, "Outdoor Dining Pilot Program Infrastructure Fee," setting forth applicable fees associated with the five year pilot program.
-The proposed ordinance 8517 can be found in Attachment A.
+1981, by amending section 4-20-20, "Revocable Right of Way Permit/lease application fee," B.R.C.
+1981, and adding a new section 4-20-76, "Outdoor Dining Pilot Program Infrastructure Fee," B.R.C.
+1981, setting forth applicable fees associated with the five-year pilot program.
+Proposed Ordinance 8517 can be found in Attachment A.